French Flag

 Catholicism is more widespread than in the real world due to the larger French colonial empire.
 This is particularly the case in India, but also in other areas where French influence is strong, such as its colonies.
 However, because of the Economic Collapse and different circumstances, there was not a large degree of missionary activity in the 19th century, just much the same as previously.
 Because of this many native religions are stronger and more widespread.

 There is less emancipation of Jews than in the real world.
 Many European Jews have moved to Israel or New Israel.
-Anti-Semitism still fairly common.
+Anti-Semitism is still fairly common.

 Most nations have national service of one kind or another.